Home Staging

 Curb Appeal and Entrance:

 Painting the front door a fresh color will draw the eye into the property and invite the potential buyer into the home.
 Depending on the season, a few pots of flowers in a similar color will add that extra touch.
 Walkways, yards, and flower beds should be clear of debris and as clean as possible.
 Pressure washing is an easy way to give the entire exterior a clean appearance.
+As you enter the house, make sure shoes, coats and extra belongings are cleared away.
+Place a clean rug at the inside of the front door.
+Allow space in the entrance for at least 3 people to enter comfortably.

 Living Areas (Living Room, Family Room, Rec Room):